 How much do you love a good juicy pork chop?

 Cuz, I get the feeling they are an unloved member of your meat market (ok, a little bit of projecting going on here.
 They are definitely an unloved member of my meat team).
 The sky is kind of the limit with these quick cooking, easy to prep, flavor loaded tender chops.
 Perfect for crazy busy weeknights.
 Dress up your chops for entertaining.
+Cook them inside or out, there is no limit.
 Grill those babies in the summer, and pan fry them all winter long.
 Bring pork back to the center stage.
+Put it on every table.
 It could use a little love.
 I know I’m ready to be their huckleberry.

 - 1/2 cup whiskey or bourbon